GaikwadChinmay/GaikwadChinmay/README.md

 </div>
 -->

-### <div align="center">Hi, I’m Chinmay.
-I’m a Data enthusiast who strives to find solutions to real-life problems with programming and using a variety of tools.
+### <div align="center">Hi, I’m Chinmay, a Data enthusiast who strives to find solutions to real-life problems with programming and using a variety of tools.
 Dedicated to efficiency, reliability, and professionalism. </div>

 ### <div align="center">I spend most of my time playing with Data wrangling, Visualization, training ML Models, pinning ideas on Pinterest, Gardening, and Photography.</div>